 Boston based fashion brand Ministry of Supply has debuted a clothing manufacture based 3D printing machine built in collaboration with Shima Seiki.
-Both companies are leveraging the advantages of 3D printing and apply them to wide-scale clothing manufacture.
-Their solution was the Mach2XS, a 3D robotic knitting machine.
+Both companies are leveraging the advantages of 3D printing and apply them to wide-scale clothing manufacturing.
+Their solution was the Mach2XS, a 3D knitting machine.
 So far, the companies are using it to manufacture blazers for both men and women.

 The machine has certain advantages over traditional manufacturing of clothing.
 The companies have enthusiastically vouched for its ability to save on materials.
 Whereas most processes can be imprecise in their material usage, the Mach2XS has nearly zero wastage.
 By their previous estimates, the companies used to waste 35% of their materials under older processes.
 The speed of production per unit also allows the companies to decrease inventory costs.